 Nearly all parents of children who have died believe that their child had some understanding of what was happening.
 This is often based on their child's comments and expressions.
 You may have precious opportunities to share feelings with your child without directly mentioning death and dying.
-We would encourage you to create openness with your child so that they can share their thoughts and feelings if they want to.
+But don't be afraid to use words such as death or dying.
+Though you may feel they are bleak words to use, they are less likely to lead to confusion or misunderstandings.
+Try to create openness with your child so that they can share their thoughts and feelings if they want to.

 It is perfectly understandable and normal to feel unable to cope with such chats at times.
 But it is important not to deny what your child may be saying about their condition.
 Try not to give your child unrealistic expectations that they will be better soon.
 While you may not feel able to talk with your child about all their fears and worries, they may talk to and open up to other people.
 Indeed, your child may feel at times that they do not want to burden you.
 Try to give your child opportunities to talk with other trusted adults.

 Your social worker and specialist palliative care nurse will be very willing to discuss these issues and concerns with you during the days ahead and try to answer whatever questions are on your mind.

 When Catherine said she did not want any more chemo and that she knew that she was dying, I wanted to tell her she would be fine.

 However, I remembered being encouraged not to deny it but it was very hard to do this.
 I asked Catherine if she was afraid and she said No. I told her that we would be with her all the time.